flashcordon/big-history/Galaxies.md

 The blistering, ultraviolet radiation from the young stars is sculpting the nebula’s wall by slowly eroding it away.
  Star birth propagates over time, triggered by the expansion of the eroding cavity.
 As the bright, ionized rim moves into the nebula, it slowly pushes into the gas and dust.
 If the rim encounters any unstable material, the increased pressure will trigger the material to collapse and form new stars.
  Conversely, this type of disturbance may also prevent star formation as the star-making material is eroded away.
 This is a very delicate balance between sparking star formation and stopping it.
 Webb will address some of the great, open questions of modern astrophysics: What determines the number of stars that form in a certain region?
 Why do stars form with a certain mass?
- Located roughly 7,600 light-years away, NGC 3324 was imaged by Webb’s Near-Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI).
- NGC 3324 was first catalogued by James Dunlop in 1826.
-Visible from the Southern Hemisphere, it is located at the northwest corner of the Carina Nebula (NGC 3372), which resides in the constellation Carina.

 ## Le spectre de transmission de WASP-96 b